Frederic Clay Bartlett: Works of art

 During his marriage to Dora, Bartlett was more active with his creativity regarding art, especially the creation of murals.
 In 1900, he was commissioned to create a mural for the Second Presbyterian Church in Chicago.
 After a fire destroyed the church, Bartlett and his friend, Howard Van Doren Shaw, integrated frescoes depicting the Tree of Life and a Heavenly Choir painted in the Byzantine manner.
 Bartlett followed this mural with a more personal endeavor in 1904.
 He completed a frieze in stained-glass depicting a medieval tournament procession for the Frank Dickinson Bartlett Memorial Gymnasium on the campus of the University of Chicago.
 The gym was a memorial to Bartlett's younger brother, Frank, who died of an appendicitis in 1900.
 Bartlett's father, Adolphus funded the construction of the facility while being a trustee for the university.
-An additional work by Bartlett, completed in 1909, were individual paintings that covered over fifty ceiling panels of the Michigan Room in the University Club of Chicago.
+In 1909 Barlett completed a series of individual paintings that covered over fifty ceiling panels of the Michigan Room in the University Club of Chicago.
+Soon after he painted a series of murals—which were destroyed in a fire in 1957—for the Chicago City Council chambers in the new City Hall-County Building.

 On March 3, 1917, Bartlett's wife, Dora, died after nineteen years of marriage.
 Prior to Dora's death, Bartlett's son, Frederic Clay Bartlett Jr., was born on November 20, 1907.
 Bartlett Jr., who would be known as "Clay", would grow-up and become a talented artist and musician, however; he would unfortunately die at the age of forty-eight in 1955, only two years after the death of his father.
+Through his son Bartlett Jr., Frederic Clay Bartlett became the great grandfather of the TV actress, Ali Wentworth.